Weston & Sampson Receives Two Engineering Excellence Awards from ACEC/SC

 BCWS PS001 Rehabilitation

 In 2012, Berkeley County Water & Sanitation’s Pump Station 001 began experiencing frequent pump failures necessitating replacement.
-In lieu of a simple change in pumping equipment, the Weston & Sampson team was selected to study and evaluate the cause of the pump failures and make recommendations for improvements to modernize the station.
+The Weston & Sampson team was selected to study and evaluate the cause of the pump failures and make recommendations for improvements to modernize the station.

 Weston & Sampson used a physical model to study approach flow to the wetwell, the effects of air bubble entrainment and vortexing on the pumps, and develop possible modifications.
 Hydrogen sulfide gas levels were evaluated outside the wetwell and found to be excessive with peaks over 220 ppm.
 The electrical systems for the pump station at the time of the study were in danger of imminent failure.
 The study made recommendations for specific improvements that subsequently became the basis of design.